PhyoLinMg/PhyoLinMg/README.md

 ## 👋 &nbsp;Hey there!
 I'm Phyo Lin Mg(aka) Lin Maung

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 I love exploring new technologies and building practical software solutions—from full-featured apps to quick, effective hacks.
-🎓 &nbsp;I got a Computer Science Degree from [University of Yangon](https://www.uy.edu.mm/computer-studies/).\
+🎓 I hold a Computer Science degree from the [University of Yangon](https://www.uy.edu.mm/computer-studies/), where I laid the foundation for my development journey.
-🌱 &nbsp;I'm on track for learning more about Cross Platform Development And New Technologies.\
+I’m currently diving deeper into cross-platform development and staying up-to-date with emerging technologies.
-✍️ &nbsp;In my free time, I play MOBA Games and Share Knowledge.\
+ ✍️ In my free time, I enjoy playing MOBA games and sharing what I learn with the community.
-💬 &nbsp;Feel free to reach out to me for some interesting discussion and I am always open to feedbacks and suggestions about my code.\
+💬 I'm always up for meaningful tech discussions and genuinely welcome feedback or suggestions to improve my work.
-✉️ &nbsp;You can shoot me an email to [linmgp@gmail.com](linmgp@gmail.com)!
-I'll try to respond as soon as I can.
+✉️ Feel free to reach out at [phyolinmg.dev@gmail.com](mailto:phyolinmg.dev@gmail.com)—I'll do my best to respond promptly!

 ### 🛠 &nbsp;Tech Stack